-At Walk-about events in St. Louis, crime was often voiced as a concern.
+At walk-about events in St. Louis, crime was often voiced as a concern.
 Research shows that often perceptions or fear of crime is based on visual cues, such as trash, condition of the sidewalks, overgrown vegetation, lighting, and loitering.
-Identifying triggers and improvements that can be made to help residents feel safer and more comfortable around transit will help to make transit a more attractive and inviting option (Wilson, Brown, & Schuster).
+Identifying triggers and improvements that can be made to help residents feel safer and more comfortable will allow transit users help to begin to make transit a more attractive and inviting option (Wilson, Brown, & Schuster).

-Start with small projects such as identifying local volunteers to help with trash clean up once a week.
+Starting with small projects such as identifying local volunteers to help with trash clean up once a week.
 Partner with an area school or organization.
-Consider working with area city leadership or the street department to widen or improve sidewalks, cut down overgrown shrubs, or plant more trees.
+Consider working with area city leadership or the street department to widen or improve sidewalks, cut down overgrown shrubs or plant more trees.